cosmitolinux/nebula-wm/README.md

 A stable, resource-free Wayland environment.
-Built on Quickshell and heavily inspired by the end4 (illogical-impulse) architecture. "mostly stable on arch/arch-based"
+Built on Quickshell and heavily inspired by the end4 (illogical-impulse) architecture. "mostly stable on arch/arch-based" And uses custom packages (like a custom comitbar -- waybar alt and mitck -- dynamic dock)

 # ⚠️ Caution: Beta Software